 What Exercises Should Be Avoided With Diabetes?

 There aren't any exercises that should be avoided with diabetes.
-However, it is important to talk to your doctor before starting any new exercise routine.
-It might be that some exercises for you might be too high impact or have too great a risk for injury.
+However, talking to your doctor before starting any new exercise routine is important.
+Some exercises might be too high-impact or have too great a risk for injury.

 Your doctor can help you create an exercise plan that is safe and effective for you.